Skip to main content

 The whole point of this blog post - I told you we'd get there - is to recognize that increases in overall appraised value will result in an increase of the Grand List, and given no changes in the budget the mill rate must reduce.
 But, despite that mill rate reduction, given no change in your pro rata percentage of property ownership or the City budget, your property taxes will not change.

-And thus, appraised values and mill rate as a comparator of relative cost of taxes between towns is mostly a waste of time, since it's not all the info you need.
+And thus, appraised values and mill rate as a comparator of relative cost of taxes between towns is mostly a waste of time, since it's not all of the info that you need to make a decision.

 Yes, this is all general theory - there's nuances for each town - but the point is, don't let these re-appraisals scare you.
 Appraisals went up, so rejoice, your net worth has increased!
 But so has everyone else's net worth.
 So you just can't worry about your property tax increases until we see how it affects everyone else's (and trust me, we all went up -- a bunch).